What is a BIC / SWIFT code?

 BIC / SWIFT codes contain 8-11 characters.
 They identify the city, country, bank and branch of your bank.
 The code may look something like this: AAAABBCCXXX

 - AAAA: a 4-letter bank code that’s usually a shortened version of your bank’s name

-- BB: a 2-letter country code that represents the country in which the bank is
+- BB: a 2-letter country code that represents the country the bank is in

 - CC: a 2-character location code for the place where the bank’s head office is.
 It’s made up of letters and numbers.

 - XXX: a 3-digit branch code that specifies the branch of the bank, usually the bank’s headquarters.
 These last 3 digits are optional though.